PKusk/MacroCtxCa/README.md

 9. Save

-## Spatial IC t-SNE and k-means clustering homology analysis
+## Spatial IC Homology Analysis using t-SNE and k-means Clustering
+_Still in development but the concept here is collect the ICs from the above analysis from multiple recordings and/or conditions and cluster cortical networks with homologous profiles, to evaluate preserved networks under certain behaior/conditions._